Code-Institute-Submissions/Nomnivore-website/TESTING.md

 ### Bugs

 -   Hero image was not displaying with the correct white overlay by default.
 Added a linear gradient overlay to fix this.
 -   Footer layout broke when adding href to the copyright text.
-Corrected by changing text to show copyright logo and adding col-xs-auto in staed of col-ms-auto.
+Corrected by changing text to show copyright logo and adding col-xs-auto in stead of col-ms-auto.
--   Header layout broke on smaller screens. added media query to .navbar-brand h1 to rduce font size.
+-   Header layout broke on smaller screens. added media query to .navbar-brand h1 to reduce font size.
 -   Unable to create space between recipies on large screens and losing padding on smallest screens.
 Solved by adding a col-12 inside the col-lg-6.